 - Optimize your calculations.
 This means removing any unnecessary logic.

 This should be self-explanatory, but you are basically going to run some tests to check if your workbooks are more efficient.

 - Set up monitoring.
 Capture statistics about which four core resources are taking up the most of your server’s capacity.
-Power Tools: Server is an amazing tool for this and will save you a lot of time working with your Tableau server.
+Power Tools: Server is an amazing resource monitoring tool for this and will save you a lot of time working with your Tableau Server.

 - Generate a load with a program, not people.
 If you conduct a test with people, you aren’t going to get accurate results regarding how your users will interact with your dashboard.